JDubbTX/JDubbTX.github.io/_posts/2023-10-12-Base64-encode-decode.markdown

 The IBM i operating system provides two DB2 services that allow you to BASE64 encode and decode.

 In this post we will discuss how to use these DB2 services, and why CCSID is an important consideration.
 The examples given will utilize embedded SQL in an SQLRPGLE program.
 We will make use of a service program exported procedure named 'print_this' that will be discussed in future post about service programs.
+All code examples are freely available in my [IBMiExamples project on github](https://github.com/JDubbTX/IBMiExamples).

 ### The IBM i DB2 services for base64 encoding and decoding